Leak at Richmond Chevron refinery contained following a public health advisory

 The Long Wharf is located about a mile off shore from the refinery near the Richmond-San Rafael Bridge.

+"That Long Wharf really is where petroleum products are transfered from a line or pipeline that extends from the refinery out into the Bay," said Gioia.
+He has been receiving information from Chevron and said the leak could have occured in the line or where there is the transfer with the ship.

-Gioia at the time had speculated with the information he was given and considering the estimated amount of time the leak lasted, it could have been up to 300 gallons.
+Early on when the leak happened, Gioia had speculated with the information he was given and considering the estimated amount of time the leak lasted, it could have been up to 300 gallons.
 It ended up being twice as much, according to BAAQMD.

 Gioia said he lives in the area and spoke about the devastating impacts this could have on wildlife and that he's seen it in the past.